magancarz/compiler/README.md

 ## Description
 A program that compiles an imperative language into virtual machine code.
 More detailed language and machine specifications are included in the labor4.pdf file with some example code.
 The compiler is written in C++ and uses Flex and Bison.

-At the moment the project is going through a renovation, as I have learned a lot more concepts about C++, clean code, design patterns and TDD since the creation of the project.
+At the moment the project is going through a renovation, as I have learned a lot more concepts about C++, clean code, design patterns and TDD since the creation of the project and the project is too cool to be left in the past.

 ## Language specification